kinggreedy/kanava14-fi/README.md

 - More testing, at least 80% test coverage
 - More unit test
 - RestAPI with swagger
-- Docker, to enable the project can be deployed to kubernetes cluster more efficient
 - Load balancing with multiple server and database nodes